rarezhang/data_structures_and_algorithms_in_python/README.md

         + position p stores an element e(p)
         + elements stored in the left subtree of p are less than e(p)
         + elements stored in the right subtree of p are greater than e(p)
+- euler tour traversal: walk around T
+    * start by going from the root toward its leftmost child, viewing the edges of T as being walks that we always keep to our left
+    * O(n): progresses exactly two times along each of the n-1 edges of the tree
+    * pre visit: when first reaching the position, that is, when the walk passes immediately left of the node in our visualization
+    * post visit: when the walk later proceeds upward from that position, that is, when the walk passes to the right of the node